 FinderHelper is a community lost-and-found app for schools, events, neighborhoods, teams, and local groups.
-The current app lets people sign in, allow permissions, post lost or found items, choose Nearby or Exact location sharing, review potential matches, chat in-app, run groups, generate public-group posters, and manage account settings from Profile.
+People can sign in, choose the permissions they are comfortable with, post lost or found items, share Nearby or Exact locations, review potential matches, chat in the app, run groups, receive invite notifications, create printable group posters, report unsafe content, and manage account settings from Profile.

-Permissions, posting, match review, group tools, safety guidance, deletion steps, profile activity, and legal policies are all documented in plain language.
+Permissions, posting, match review, group tools, invite notices, reporting, safety notices, deletion steps, profile activity, and legal policies are all documented in plain language.

 Parents, teachers, schools, clubs, venues, event staff, apartment buildings, and neighborhood helpers can all organize lost-and-found in one place.